harvey-lau/fgo/README.md

-# The ReadMe of FGo
+# The ReadMe of fgo

 ## 0x01 Introduction